-THE FOLLOWING IS THE LIST OF PROHIBITED CREDITS: Individuals or corporations whose activities contravene the law.
-Individuals or corporations involved in production or activities involving harmful or exploitative forms of forced labour / harmful child labour.
-Individuals or corporations charged with or found guilty of an offence under the anti-money laundering ("AML") laws/ regulations.
-Individuals or corporations involved in production or trade in radioactive materials.
-This does not apply to purchase of medical equipment, quality control (measurement) equipment and any other equipment which are permissible according to local or national Individuals or corporations suspected to be involved in money laundering/ Counter Financing of Terrorism ("CFT") law or regulations. and has been established to have AML/CFT risk following enhanced due diligence.
-Individuals or corporations involved in the production or trade in firearms, weapons and munitions, with the exception for Malaysian national defense purposes.
-Individuals or corporations involved in trade of wildlife or wildlife products regulated under country or international Individuals or corporations involved in the production or trade in pornography and prostitution. standards (e.g. Convention on International Trade in Endangered Species of Wild Fauna and Flora) • Individuals or corporations involved in activities that could damage any heritage sites listed under country national heritage or UNESCO World Heritage Sites.
-Individuals or corporations involved in production or trade in or use of unbonded asbestos fibres.
+THE FOLLOWING IS THE LIST

+- Individuals or corporations whose activities contravene the law. - Individuals or corporations charged with or found guilty of an offence under the anti-money laundering ("AML") laws/ regulations. - Individuals or corporations suspected to be involved in money laundering/ Counter Financing of Terrorism ("CFT") and has been established to have AML/CFT risk following enhanced due diligence. - Individuals or corporations involved in trade of wildlife or wildlife products regulated under country or international standards (e.g. Convention on International Trade in Endangered Species of Wild Fauna and Flora) - Individuals or corporations involved in production or trade in or use of unbonded asbestos fibres.
 This does not apply to purchase and use of bonded asbestos cement sheeting where the asbestos content is less than 20%.